divolte/divolte-kafka-consumer/README.md

     }
 }
 ```

+For a more complete usage example, have a look at [divolte-examples/tcp-kafka-consumer](https://github.com/divolte/divolte-examples/tree/master/tcp-kafka-consumer).

 ## Build form source
 We use [Gradle](http://www.gradle.org/) as a build tool.
 You need Java 7 or higher to build.